Narrowing down the Hubble tension to the first two rungs of distance ladders: Conclusions and Discussions

-Second, in addition to SNe, the local distance differences between TRGB/JAGB and Cepheid~\cite{Freedman:2024eph} point to potential systematics in either TRGB/JAGB or Cepheid, which seemingly suggests that the systematics in the first two-rung local distance ladder could be the cracking point of the Hubble tension.
+Second, besides the traditional three-rung distance ladder, some alternative SH0ES-like distance ladder methods summarized in~\cite{Scolnic:2023sps} are also developed to measure $H_0$, e.g. ``two-rung'' distance ladder ladder~\cite{Kenworthy:2022jdh}, replacing the SNe Ia with SN II~\cite{Galbany:2022zir}, SBF~\cite{Blakeslee:2021rqi} and Tully-Fisher relation~\cite{Schombert:2020pxm,Kourkchi:2020iyz}.
+All these techniques with Cepheid and TRGB calibrations consistently prefer $H_0>73\;\mathrm{km/s/Mpc}$, suggesting the high $H_0$ value is unlikely to originate from the last rung out of the whole ladders but the Cepheid/TRGB in first two rung.
+This is totally consistent with our results.
+Therefore, if the Hubble tension indeed originates from local measurements, the Cepheid and TRGB distance measurements should be the focus of observational tests.
+Just as the JWST recently reported, the local distance differences between TRGB/JAGB and Cepheid~\cite{Freedman:2024eph} point to potential systematics in either TRGB/JAGB or Cepheid, seemingly suggesting that systematics in the first two-rung local distance ladder could be the cracking point of the Hubble tension.
+Therefore, the sufficient systematics test in the first two rungs are required in the future.
 If a future study could provide strong evidence to support the Cepheid distance measurements~\cite{Efstathiou:2020wxn}, the explanation for the Hubble tension can only be attributed to early-time new physics.
 Otherwise, the success of the $\Lambda$CDM model will be further enhanced.
 Nevertheless, even the early-time new physics alone cannot fully resolve the Hubble tension~\cite{Vagnozzi:2023nrq} unless simultaneously fine-tuning the primordial Universe~\cite{Fu:2023tfo} and late-time/local Universe~\cite{Cai:2021weh,Cai:2022dkh,Huang:2024erq}.

 Third, although the $a_B$ consistency can narrow down the Hubble tension between Planck-CMB and three-rung measurements to a tension between Planck-CMB and first two-rung measurements independent of third-rung SN systematics like a late-time $M_B$ transition, we do not actually rule out a fairly local $M_B$ transition~\cite{Huang:2024erq,Liu:2024vlt} where a mild $a_B$ tension is still allowed by the current sample size of second-rung SNe with calibrator hosts as we mentioned above.
 Nevertheless, such a local $M_B$ transition is hard to justify theoretically if it only occurs in our local Universe unless it happens everywhere throughout the Universe below the homogeneity scale, which might leave a trace like the $\delta H_0$ tension ~\cite{Yu:2022wvg} and inhomogeneity effect~\cite{Cai:2021wgv} at local scales of each SN host.